sapnabhat/reportGeneratingSys/ReadMe.txt

 To compile the program -

-1. The assignment zip file consists of 4 .java files - Metric.java , Query1.java, Query2.java, SimpleQuery.java
+1. This file consists of 4 .java files - Metric.java , Query1.java, Query2.java, SimpleQuery.java

 2. SimpleQuery.java contains main() method hence use this to execute the program.
 This runs on Eclipse.